spockthewok/TS2MemCapRemover/README.md

 with 2 GB reserved for the kernel and the remaining 2 GB for any applications.

-To prevent the game dangerously operating on data within the kernel's allocated space, a check was implemented in a function (found at address `0x00D947F3` in the game's binary) that tests whether the address of the object being processed during shader linkage is greater than or equal to `0x7FFFFFFF` (~2 GB), and if so, forces the process to fail, culminating in the appearance of the 'pink soup'.
+To prevent the game dangerously operating on data within the kernel's allocated space, a check was implemented in a function (found at address `0x00D947F3` in the game's binary) that tests whether the address of the object being processed during shader linkage is greater than `0x7FFFFFFF` (~2 GB), and if so, forces the process to fail, culminating in the appearance of the 'pink soup'.

 While the game makes heavy use of 32-bit Windows functions, modern releases of Windows redirect these to updated, 64-bit versions of the same functions when they are called.
 This includes